 When traveling extensively, you get to know what makes your life easier and of course, what saves you money and a lot of this comes down to using the right tools!

-This app is like a massive travel guide book in your pocket and you can download entire cities of info (including maps) so you’re never lost or with out a place to visit when traveling.
+This app is like a massive travel guidebook in your pocket and you can download entire cities of info (including maps) so you’re never lost or without a place to visit when travelling.
 I prefer this over app over the TripAdvisor Guides app as it features local picks and lots of customization for making your own itineraries, all without access to wifi or data.
 I also use the CitiMaps 2Go app as a backup because they have maps for smaller country towns.
 Another great app travel guide is VisitACity, perfect for putting itineraries together for you.

-If you’re after a more local and authentic accommodation experience, AirBnB is for you.
+If you’re after a more local and authentic accommodation experience, Airbnb is for you.
 By using the app or website and its filters, you can easily find the right accommodation for your budget and requirements, often for much cheaper than a hotel.
-It’s also handy to use to find out which area of a city to stay in with their neighborhood guides.
+It’s also handy to use to find out which area of a city to stay in with their neighbourhood guides.

 You can get $25 free if you’re a new user by signing up using my affiliate link.